vsanthanam/SafariUI/Sources/SafariView/SafariView.docc/SafariView.md

 ## Overview

-`SafariView` is a package that wraps `SafariServices` for use with SwiftUI applications.
-Currently, it contains a single SwiftUI view, also called SafariView, which wraps SFSafariViewController.
+`SafariView` is a package that wraps [`SafariServices`](https://developer.apple.com/documentation/safariservices/) for use with SwiftUI applications.
+Currently, it contains a single SwiftUI view, also called `SafariView`, which wraps [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller).

 ## Topics